Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-31. What strategies would you use for disaster recovery of EC2 instances?
+31. What strategies are used for disaster recovery of EC2 instances?

 Ans: